What Is Urinary Incontinence?

 - About 4 in 10 women above the age of 65 years are suffering from bladder incontinence.

 What Predisposes You To Urinary Incontinence?

 Urinary incontinence is a debilitating disease both physically and mentally.
-Its incidences increase with age and shows a greater degree of previlincy in women.
+Its incidences increase with age and show a greater degree of prevalence in women.
 The are several reasons why women are at a higher risk: